RedisTimeSeries/RedisTimeSeries/docs/commands/ts.del.md

 Delete samples between two timestamps for a given key.

-The given timestamp interval is closed (inclusive), meaning samples which timestamp eqauls the `fromTimestamp` or `toTimestamp` will also be deleted.
+The given timestamp interval is closed (inclusive), meaning samples which timestamp eqauls the _fromTimestamp_ or _toTimestamp_ will also be deleted.

 ```sql
 TS.DEL key fromTimestamp toTimestamp
 ```

-* key - Key name for timeseries
+- _key_ - Key name for time series
-- fromTimestamp - Start timestamp for the range deletion.
+- _fromTimestamp_ - Start timestamp for the range deletion.
-- toTimestamp - End timestamp for the range deletion.
+- _toTimestamp_ - End timestamp for the range deletion.

 #### Return value